mvolkmann/blog/src/tailwind.md

 create a new configuration file by entering `npx tailwindcss init --full`.
 This creates the file `tailwind.config.js`.
 You may wish to save this file for later reference.
-It's best not to edit this version of the file because it will be difficult to find properties that have been modified from their default values.
 Consider renaming it to `tailwind.config-full.js`.

 Generate a new `tailwind.config.js` file by entering `npx tailwindcss init` and add customizations here.
 This file will be much shorter than the full version, making it easier to find your customizations.
-The values used by the provided CSS classes can be customized to change many styling aspects including colors, breakpoints, fonts, and more.
+Values used by the provided CSS classes can be customized to change many styling aspects including colors, breakpoints, fonts, and more.